askomics/flaskomics/docs/docs/contribute.md

 Commit and push your modification to your [fork](https://help.github.com/articles/pushing-to-a-remote/).
 If your changes modify code, please ensure that is conform to [AskOmics style](#coding-style-guidlines)

-Write tests for your changes, and make sure that they [passes](#tests).
+Write tests for your changes, and make sure that they [passes](run-dev.md#launch-continuous-integration-locally).

-Open a pull request against the master branch of askomics.
+Open a pull request against the master branch of flaskomics.
 The message of your pull request should describe your modifications (why and how).

 The pull request should pass all the continuous integration tests which are automatically run by Github using Travis CI.
 The coverage must be at least remain the same (but it's better if it increases)

-## Tests

-Use `test.sh` script to lint and test the code.
-Don't PR if linting or testing don't pass.

 ## Coding style guidelines